-Discrete PHY implementations shall support all of the PHY signals shown in figure 5-1.
+With the exception of D[0:7], discrete PHY implementations shall support all of the PHY signals shown in figure 5-1.
+The number of data bits implemented depends upon the maximum speed supported by the PHY.
 Discrete link implementations shall implement D[0:7], Ctl[0:1], LReq and SClk.
 Link support for the other signals is optional.
 These signals are described by table 5-1.

 Name Driven by Description D[0:7] Link or PHY Data Ctl[0:1] Link or PHY Control LReq Link Link request port SClk РНҮ 24.576 or 49.152 MHz clock (synchronized to the PHY transmit clock) LPS Link Link power status.
 Indicates that the link is powered and functional LinkOn РНҮ Receipt of a link-on packet.
-Once asserted it shall remain asserted until LPS is asserted.
-Direct Neither Indicates direct connection or isolation barrier Backplane Neither Set high if backplane PHY Clk25 Neither Set high to notify the link that SClk is 24.576 MHz
+Once asserted it shall remain asserted until LPS is asserted or the PHY register L bit is set to one.
+Direct Neither Set high to indicate a direct connection or low to indicate an isolation barrier between the link and PHY Backplane Neither Set high if backplane PHY Clk25 Neither Set high to notify the link that SClk is 24.576 MHz